redwoodjs/redwoodjs-com-archive/docs/security.md

 ## GraphQL

-GraphQL is a fundamental part of the RedwoodJS api.

-For details on how RedwoodJS uses GraphQL and handles important security considerations, please see the [GraphQL Security](/docs/graphql#security) section in the RedwoodJS documentation.
+GraphQL is a fundamental part of Redwood.
+For details on how Redwood uses GraphQL and handles important security considerations, please see the [GraphQL Security](/docs/graphql#security) section.

 ## Functions